Creating content

 Copying contentLink copied!

-Give the new content a name and click OK to create the copy.
+Give the new content a name and click OK.

 When an item has been copied, all of the fields will be copied from the original item.
 You can edit the new item to change whatever fields you choose, including the image in this example.